Nutmeg

 The endowment fund was created in 1998 when Joseph Pearson, a former board member and career education activist, left $85,000 to NSPTA upon his death.
 Until then, the balance of the membership fees constituted the fund.
 The first scholarship in the amount of $5,000 was awarded at the 100th meeting.

-NSPTA membership is a solid core of about 65 who join annually for $20.00 and others who may join so that they can go to NPTA Convention or they have a special issue they want to bring forward at the CT PTA Convention or they are a non-PTA SEPTA in need of PTA affiliation before that statewide unit accepts them.
+NSPTA membership is a solid core members who join annually for $20.00 and others who may join so that they can go to NPTA Convention or they have a special issue they want to bring forward at the CT PTA Convention or they are a non-PTA SEPTA in need of PTA affiliation before that statewide unit accepts them.
 NSPTA pays the membership fees to the state and national and the balance of $15.00 is deposited directly into the endowment fund as we have been able to find donors to provide postage and paper.
 Every other year, NSPTA does additional fundraising through a matching grant program.
 Two years ago this brought in an additional $1,000 plus the grant of $1,000.
 On the off year, the members of the NPTA State Presidents’ Club are invited to join as a Founders’ Day gift to NSPTA.
 The Endowment Committee meets twice a year.

 NSPTA has evolved into a scholarship vehicle for CT PTA.
 Three scholarships are awarded annually.
 The amount varies depending on NSPTA's income.

-• The Carol P. Duggan Nutmeg PTA Scholarship - varies from $1,250 to $5,000
+The Carol P. Duggan Nutmeg PTA Scholarship

 Donation to Nutmeg Statewide PTA Endownment Fund